pjkundert/holo-nixpkgs/profiles/installers/README.md

 This profile is specifically set up for building HoloportOS installation images from source.
-It is not intended to be a standalone branch

 # HoloPort Nano SD Image